 When we arrive at Yunokami Onsen I realised I had stupidly forgotten to withdraw enough cash and there wasn’t an ATM nearby.
 As is so often the case in Japan, a kind stranger came to the rescue – Akira Hoshi, who works for a local tourist organisation, generously gave us a lift in his car to the nearest ATM and then took us all the way to Ouchijuku! ありがとうございましたあきらさん?

 Set amidst rolling mountains, the old town of Ouchijuku consists of a dusty main street lined by beautifully restored thatched buildings, which house a variety of small shops, restaurants and traditional inns.
 Some of these buildings are said to be over 300 years old.

-Restrictions set by the Tokugawa shogunate during the Edo period (1640) required travelers to make their long journeys on foot and as a result, post towns like Ouchijuku developed along the routes to provide travelers with food, accommodations and rest.
+Restrictions set by the Tokugawa shogunate during the Edo period (1640) required travellers to make their long journeys on foot and as a result, post towns like Ouchijuku developed along the routes to provide travellers with food, accommodations and rest.

-Parallel streams running along each side of the the road are used to naturally keep drinks cool.
+Parallel streams running along each side of the road are used to naturally keep drinks cool.

 Bright carp-shaped koinobori (鯉幟) wind socks flutter in the breeze.

 At the top of the street, a steep staircase leads up to a small shrine from where a panoramic view of Ouchijuku and the surrounding mountains can be enjoyed.
 Except for the occasional electricity pylon the environment is pristine.

 The Aizu region is famous for its buckwheat noodles and many of the restaurants in Ouchijuku offer the town’s unique handmade Negi-soba alongside other specialities like locally caught char fish roasted on sticks.

 These guys made it look easy but making soba actually requires a lot of skill and patience.